com-480-data-visualization/AOE/README.md

 ## Milestone 3 (31st May, 5pm)

+## Space Mission Web Server
 You can have a look at our nice website just here : [Space Exploration](https://com-480-data-visualization.github.io/AOE/)

+## Source Code for the Space Mission Web Server
 The source code of the website is under [**space_missions/**](https://github.com/com-480-data-visualization/AOE/tree/master/space_missions).

+## Screenshot Video for the Space Mission Web Server
+You can check the screenshot video from the following link: [Watch Video](https://www.youtube.com/watch?v=RRDQa0_5ISM&feature=youtu.be)

 ## Late policy